jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 This provides resistance to interference and multipath effects, alongside a form of multiple access among co-located devices synchronized to different piconets.

+The total bandwidth of the Bluetooth specification is divided into physical channels of 1Mhz.
+Frequency Hopping occurs through changing from one of these physical channels to another, in a pseudorandom sequence.
+This hopping sequence is shared with all devices on the piconet.

+Bluetooth devices use *Time Division Duplexing* (TDD) to access piconets, using <a href=https://en.wikipedia.org/wiki/Time-division_multiple_access>Time-division Multiple Access (TDMA)</a> as the access technique; as a result, this combination is referred to as Frequency Hopping Time Di